roocs/clisops/CONTRIBUTING.rst

     $ python setup.py test  # (or py.test)
     $ tox

-    To get flake8 and tox, just pip install them into your virtualenv.
+    To get flake8, black, and tox, just pip install them into your virtualenv.

 #.
     Commit your changes and push your branch to GitHub: